davidonlaptop/presentations/2015/phd-dga1031/mango.md

   - NoSQL datastore
   - Machine learning

-- At the best of our knowledge, nobody has previously used these technologies to solve this use case
+- At the best of our knowledge, nobody has previously used these technologies to solve this use case with plink.

 ---